Lemoncode/angular-architecture-essentials/README.md

 ## Update Guide

-Because there are multiple breaking changes between versions we can refer the following [gide to update](https://update.angular.io/?l=3&v=8.0-12.0)
+Because there are multiple breaking changes between versions we can refer the following [guide to update](https://update.angular.io/?l=3&v=8.0-12.0)